Four Big Takeaways From the Twitter Agency Playbook

 Personally, I think there’s some truth to this, and it’s not just them trying to increase paid advertising (though that’s part of it, too).
 Twitter’s feeds can be so overwhelming that paid ads can help you get priority in the newsfeed.
 Also, they can definitely help you reach audience members you may not have otherwise.
 And of course, organic content is needed to interact frequently with your audience and nurturing those relationships.

-They do stress clearly, however, that Twitter advertising and marketing takes time, and they warn advertisers to be patient:
+They do stress clearly, however, that Twitter advertising and marketing takes time, and they warn advertisers and social media marketing agencies to be patient:

 2. Your Account Should Be Set Up for Success